avikekk/JackettSearchBot/README.md

-# tsuyosa
-simple telegram bot which uses jackett to search on a mildly popular movie site
+# jackett search bot for a mildly popular movie site